Effective June 11, 2025, we are no longer meeting in person. Visit the Classes page of our website for online class options.

 We have created a welcoming community that fosters inclusiveness and mutual respect inspired by the Golden Rule.
 We welcome everyone!

-Well, you were pretty close, except for maybe 50 miles, a couple of counties and one letter.
-You have reached The Meditation Center in Sylva, NC.
+Well, you were pretty close, except for one letter.
+You have reached The Meditation Center, a spiritual organization.
 That extra “t” in our name makes a big difference!